TransferLearningForDNA/genomic_data_extraction/rna/readme.txt

             SRX_to_SRR_csv(species_srx_map, output_file): Saves the species names, taxonomy IDs, SRX IDs, and corresponding SRR IDs to a CSV file.

+             You must manually enter your Entrez.email and species data input.

 Usage:

     Querying SRA Database: